Most Haunted Places in Indiana to Visit

 7. Finch Cemetery

 The late-1800s Finch Cemetery of the Jay County Conservation Club is said to have been home to the grave of a baby named Cinderella.
 It is rumored that the gravestones here are moving or missing.
 You will count 13 if you count the tombstones on the way to Cinderella’s grave.
 Yet there are only 11 on the return trip.
-Hence, Whispers estate consider one of the most haunted places in Indiana.
+Hence, Whispers estate is considered one of the most haunted places in Indiana.

 8. Slippery Noodle Inn